dannynial27/assignment-2-syntax/README.md

    3. Problem Statement (from article)

       In the current digital era, efficient real-time data processing across distributed systems is crucial.
 Traditional messaging systems often struggle with scalability and performance.
+Apache Kafka offers a solution with high throughput and low latency, but it requires proper configuration.
    5. Main objective
    6. Methodology
    7. Result